Beavis and Butt-Head Do America: Home media

-The film was released on VHS on June 10, 1997 and on DVD on November 23, 1999, by Paramount Home Entertainment.
-It was re-released on a Special Edition DVD in 2006 as "The Edition That Doesn't Suck".
+The film was released on VHS on June 10, 1997, and on DVD on November 23, 1999, by Paramount Home Entertainment.
+It was re-released on a Special Edition DVD in 2006.

 The video went straight to number one in the official UK video charts on release of which it stayed at the number one spot for two weeks before moving to number two during its third week.
 The movie spent a total of 17 weeks on the official video charts in the UK.

-The film was released on Blu-ray for the first time on December 7, 2021 by Paramount Home Entertainment, in commemoration of the film's 25th anniversary.
+The film was released on Blu-ray for the first time on December 7, 2021, by Paramount Home Entertainment, in commemoration of the film's 25th anniversary.